oasys-lnls-kit/optlnls/README.md

 # optlnls

-useful python functions for x-ray optics simulations developed in LNLS, CNPEM
+useful python functions for x-ray optics simulations and metrology developed in LNLS, CNPEM